 Kelsie Goller, LPC-S, RPT

 I am a Licensed Professional Counselor who loves to work with kids (ages 3+), teens, college students, and adults to reach their goals for their emotional, behavioral, and mental health.
-I specialize in working with both kids and adults who have experienced trauma, and I am trained in EMDR (Eye Movement Desensitization and Reprocessing), as well as Trauma-Focused Cognitive Behavioral Therapy.
-As a Registered Play Therapist, I have also completed many play therapy trainings to assist in my work with children, with the goal of completing the requirements to become a Registered Play Therapist by Fall 2020.
+I specialize in working with both kids and adults who have experienced trauma.
+I am an EMDR Certified Therapist, as well as trained in Trauma-Focused Cognitive Behavioral Therapy.
+As a Registered Play Therapist, I have also completed many play therapy trainings to assist in my work with children.